First things first, it's simple: a plaintext file, few syntax rules, public availability, and that's it.

 journal.

-Lastly, keeping up with your .plan
+Lastly, keeping up with your .plan file is going to help

 improving your technical writing skills, and especially if you work in the